Sesame Seed Powder Recipe

 By Mita Mondal

-Sesame seed powder is a versatile blend of white sesame seeds, aromatic dry red chilies, and nutty cumin seeds.
-Created through a step-by-step process of gentle roasting and controlled grinding.
+Sesame seed powder is a versatile blend of white sesame seeds, dry red chilies, and cumin seeds, made through a step-by-step process of gentle roasting and controlled grinding.

 5 from 1 vote